 - ½ cup dried cranberries

-- ½ cup dark chocolate, cut into slivers (or chocolate chips)
+- ½ cup gluten free dark chocolate, cut into slivers (or chocolate chips)

 - ½ cup pumpkin seeds, toasted

 - 1 banana, mashed